Lamprey: As pests

 Sea lampreys have become a major pest in the North American Great Lakes.
 It is generally believed that they gained access to the lakes via canals during the early 20th century, but this theory is controversial.

-They are considered an invasive species, have no natural enemies in the lakes, and prey on many species of commercial value, such as lake trout.
+They are considered an invasive species, have no natural predators in the lakes, and prey on many species of commercial value, such as lake trout.

 Lampreys are now found mostly in the streams that feed the lakes, and controlled with special barriers to prevent the upstream movement of adults, or by the application of toxicants called lampricides, which are harmless to most other aquatic species; however, these programs are complicated and expensive, and do not eradicate the lampreys from the lakes, but merely keep them in check.

 New programs are being developed, including the use of chemically sterilized male lampreys in a method akin to the sterile insect technique.
 Finally, pheromones critical to lamprey migratory behaviour have been isolated, their chemical structures determined, and their impact on lamprey behaviour studied, in the laboratory and in the wild, and active efforts are underway to chemically source and to address regulatory considerations that might allow this strategy to proceed.

 Control of sea lampreys in the Great Lakes is conducted by the U.S. Fish and Wildlife Service and the Canadian Department of Fisheries and Oceans, and is coordinated by the Great Lakes Fishery Commission.
 Lake Champlain, bordered by New York, Vermont, and Quebec, and New York's Finger Lakes are also home to high populations of sea lampreys that warrant control.
 Lake Champlain's lamprey control program is managed by the New York State Department of Environmental Conservation, the Vermont Department of Fish and Wildlife, and the U.S. Fish and Wildlife Service.
 New York's Finger Lakes sea lamprey control program is managed solely by the New York State Department of Environmental Conservation.

 In folklore

 In folklore, lampreys are called "nine-eyed eels".
-The name is derived from the seven external gill slits that, along with one nostril and one eye, line each side of a lamprey's head section.
-Likewise, the German word for lamprey is Neunauge, which means "nine-eye", and in Japanese they are called yatsume-unagi (八つ目鰻, "eight-eyed eels"), which excludes the nostril from the count.
+The name derives from misconstruing the seven gill pores behind each eye as additional eyes, and doing the same with the nostril on the top of the head (even though there is only one of those, not one per side).
+Likewise, in the German language, the word for lamprey is Neunauge, which means "nine-eye".
 In British folklore, the monster known as the Lambton Worm may have been based on a lamprey, since it is described as an eel-like creature with nine eyes.

+In Japanese, lamprey are called yatsume-unagi (八つ目鰻, "eight-eyed eels"), thus excluding the nostril from the count.